laninsky/GBS_SNP_filter/README.md

 # Version history

 1.0.2: Fix for bug that meant the first sample in the original vcf appeared in all population-specific vcfs used for calculating HWE and rsq.
+Modified Rscripts so dplyr, readr and stringr packages were installed if they weren't already when first called.

 1.0.1: Fix for bug that arose when all samples in a population were removed due to the missing filter.
 Minor changes to README.md.